Strawberry Creek: Mouth

 At the mouth of Strawberry Creek where it enters San Francisco Bay, the local indigenous people built up a shellmound.
 Until the end of the 1700s, the Ohlone indigenous people would eat shellfish provided by the creek and pile the empty shells into a mound, signifying a sacred burial site.
 There was also a small wood of native willows here which was used in the late 19th century as a park.
 Jacobs' Landing, established early during the California Gold Rush, was the nucleus around which the Ocean View settlement that predated Berkeley was founded.
 The creek now enters San Francisco Bay from a rectangular concrete culvert mouth, south of University Avenue and west of the I-80/580 freeway, behind Sea Breeze Market and Deli.
 This area is now part of Eastshore State Park, managed by the East Bay Regional Park District.
 The tide flats at the creek mouth are important shorebird habitats, popular with bird watchers.
 Friends of Five Creeks, a volunteer group, has worked since 2000 to control invasives and re-establish some native vegetation here.

 Land use

 UC Berkeley has developed the upper Strawberry Creek watershed.
 The university's central campus, including parking lots, green spaces, roadways, and Lawrence Berkeley Labs were built in this area.
 In addition, recreational structures such as Kleeberger Field, Memorial Stadium, and the Hats Recreation Area were constructed in the area.
 The total urbanized areas in the watershed comprised about 37% of the total area.

+Monitoring Efforts

+In recent years, the community-based Strawberry Creek Monitoring Group, has undertaken environmental monitoring and data analysis of the creek.
+The group operates an online analytics portal with live and historical water quality data and provides a free public API for accessing sensor readings.
+It has also implemented a machine learning–based system that sends SMS and email alerts when sensor data exceeds specified thresholds, to aid early response efforts for pollution events or chemical spills.